junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean brushes the back of his neck.
 "Oh, yeah, don't mention it."

 He turns around again, searching the room, looking for something to do.
 He walks over to the desk, mindlessly fidgeting and adjusting the photo frames there.
 The room is so quiet, as if the whole bunker is falling asleep.
-Dean thinks he can hear Cas's breathing, and he definitely feels Cas's eyes following all his small restless moves.
+Dean thinks he can hear Cas's breathing, and he can definitely feel Cas's eyes following all his small restless moves.
 He walks around the desk again, moving closer to the angel.

 "I won't mention it then," Cas answers, taking the phrase's literal meaning.

 *There he is, the familiar good old Cas.* Dean chuckles slightly, feeling his heart lighter.
 Words and letters are crammed in his chest, stumbling against each other.
 How is it only now he find out he's really clumsy with words?
-They literally make a living of talking shit to people, cracking case by lies, words used to flow out of him without really need to think.
+They literally make a living of talking shit to people, cracking case by lies, words used to flow out of him without really need to get his brain involved.
 He can chat with people for hours, how come he can't find a single right word to use now?
 Where does the word go?

 Dean looks up from under his lashes.
 He doesn't realize when he moved so close to Cas.
 He's standing just about a foot from him now, taking the trench coat, the shirt, and the tie in.
 And he lifts his eyes even more.
 There it is, among the five o'clock shadow are Cas's lips, dry and chapped, split slightly, breathing quietly.
 The lips that he has noticed since the beginning, that he has stared so often over the years, that he has kissed, once, and made it the worst disaster in the world.
 And now, staring at them so close again, his heart beats fast.
 He's scared.